psv-plugins-archive/trophax/README.md

 TropHAX should work on about 90% of games.

-If you have any problems post them in the issues section Please also post the ur0:trophy/00/NPWR folders. as i can use these to make a patch
+If you have any problems post them in the issues section Please also post the ur0:trophy/00/NPWR and ux0:app/titleid/sce_sys/trophy folders. as i can use these to make a patch

 # Compadibility Patches